Even Problem Solving is child's play!

 There are now links to even more problem solving videos and over an hour of exclusive video on the PPPSP...price too steep?
 Search "Crewton Ramone Problem Solving" on your favorite search engine or on Youtube.
 Plenty of free stuff to keep you occupied for hours.
 A search engine will give you blog posts as well.

-Also, be sure to check out my blog.
+Also, be sure to check out my blog the blog posts are dated but he info never gets old.

 "It is hard to convince a high-school student that he will encounter a lot of problems more difficult than those of Algebra and Geometry." ~Edgar W. Howe